Maytree Policy School

 Prior to joining Carleton, Jennifer Robson was director of policy for the non-profit SEDI (now Prosper Canada) and worked in the federal public service.
 Between 1994 and 2000, she worked in several political (exempt staff) roles.
 In 2016, Jennifer served as a member of an Advisory Panel on Tax Expenditures to the Minister of Finance.
 From 2015 to 2018, she was a member of the National Research Committee on Financial Literacy for the Financial Consumer Agency of Canada.
 She is currently a member of the board of a non-profit foundation and is a member of the Advisory Committee on Learning at Employment and Social Development Canada.
 Jennifer also regularly collaborates with community-based organizations through the Asset-Building Learning Exchange.

-Robert Steiner, Director, Fellowships in Global Journalism at the Munk School of Global Affairs, University of Toronto
+Robert Steiner, Director, Dalla Lana Fellowship in Global Journalism, Dalla Lana School of Public Health, University of Toronto

-Robert Steiner is Director of the Fellowships in Global Journalism at the Munk School of Global Affairs, University of Toronto.
-The Fellowships are the first journalism program designed specifically to teach outstanding specialists with graduate degrees or professional experience in a field how to cover their own disciplines as freelance reporters for media around the world.
+Robert Steiner is Director of the Dalla Lana Fellowship in Global Journalism, Dalla Lana School of Public Health, University of Toronto.
+The Fellowships are a fundamentally new type of post-graduate training in global journalism, for starting journalists with advanced knowledge of complex disciplines.
 Robert began his career as a global finance correspondent for The Wall Street Journal with postings in New York, Hong Kong and Tokyo, where he was a finalist for the Pulitzer Prize, won two Overseas Press Club awards and the Inter-American Press Association Award.
 After leaving The Wall Street Journal he received his MBA from the Wharton School of Business at the University of Pennsylvania and then worked as a business strategy executive, first at The Boston Consulting Group and later as Group Vice President in charge of Strategic Planning for Bell Globemedia, parent of the Globe and Mail and CTV.
 From 2006 to 2010, he served as Assistant Vice President of the University of Toronto in charge of Strategic Communications.
 Robert has also held a number of senior campaign positions in Canadian politics.
 In 2003 and 2002, he served as health policy advisor and principal speechwriter for Hon.
 Paul Martin, during his candidacy for the premiership of Canada and during his subsequent tenure as Prime Minister-designate.
 In 2000, he managed the Liberal Party of Canada’s new media campaign in the period leading to and during the federal general election, working for Prime Minister Jean Chretien.
 Outside of work, Robert is engaged in independent writing projects focused on the role of religion in secular society.
 He lives in Toronto with his wife, daughter and son.

 The program will also feature guest speakers and contributors from across sectors with a variety of experiences in public policy.